outdreamer/build-a-cure-1/docs/to_do.md

     - type :: combination (combination of attributes)
     - priority :: direction (intent direction)
     - function :: filter order (functions as an order of filters)
-    - etc for the other interfaces (pattern, change (and change sub-interfaces like variance/potential))
+    - etc for the other interfaces (pattern, change (and change sub-interfaces like variance/potential/attribute interface), conceptual, structural, information)

     - the combination, direction & filter order interfaces hold more variance than their specific implementations in the semantic interface nexus
     - this implies there are other interface nexuses using those core interfaces